Convert Forest Pack to Chaos Scatter — 3ds Max to Cinema 4D

 The two systems are functionally similar but not identical.
 Understanding where they diverge helps you know what to fine-tune after import.

-Because Forest Pack uses grid-based distribution and Chaos Scatter uses density-based scattering, the conversion is a high-fidelity starting point — expect to fine-tune density values after import to match the exact look of the original.
+Forest Pack uses grid-based distribution while Chaos Scatter uses density-based scattering — expect to tweak the density slider until the instance count visually matches the original.
 Everything else (zones, transforms, clusters, maps) is a clean 1:1 map.
+If you're comparing converters, the manual rebuild approach shows what this looks like done by hand.

 Practical Migration Workflow